Human science: Later development

 But the specific nature of the Geisteswissenschaften is based on the "inner" experience (Erleben), the "comprehension" (Verstehen) of the meaning of expressions and "understanding" in terms of the relations of the part and the whole – in contrast to the Naturwissenschaften, the "explanation" of phenomena by hypothetical laws in the "natural sciences".

-Edmund Husserl, a student of Franz Brentano, articulated his phenomenological philosophy in a way that could be thought as a basis of Dilthey's attempt.
-Dilthey appreciated Husserl's Logische Untersuchungen (1900/1901, the first draft of Husserl's Phenomenology) as an “epoch making“ epistemological foundation of his conception of Geisteswissenschaften.
+Edmund Husserl, a student of Franz Brentano, articulated his phenomenological philosophy in a way that could be thought as a thesis of Dilthey's attempt.
+Dilthey appreciated Husserl's Logische Untersuchungen (1900/1901, the first draft of Husserl's Phenomenology) as an “ep"epoch-making"istemological foundation of fors conception of Geisteswissenschaften.

 In recent years, 'human science' has been used to refer to "a philosophy and approach to science that seeks to understand human experience in deeply subjective, personal, historical, contextual, cross-cultural, political, and spiritual terms.
 Human science is the science of qualities rather than of quantities and closes the subject-object split in science.
 In particular, it addresses the ways in which self-reflection, art, music, poetry, drama, language and imagery reveal the human condition.
 By being interpretive, reflective, and appreciative, human science re-opens the conversation among science, art, and philosophy."